w3c/wcag/11ty/README.md

 Influences base URLs for links to guidelines, techniques, and understanding pages.
 Typically set by specific npm scripts or CI processes.

+Note that setting `WCAG_MODE` to any non-empty value (even one not listed below) will also result in page footers referencing last modified times based on git, rather than the local filesystem.

 Possible values:

 - Unset **(default)** - Sets base URLs appropriate for local testing